Highest Quality Worm Compost

-About our Compost
+About Our Worm Compost

 We use red wiggler worms for most of the composting activity, however, we still need to aerate the material to maintain the proper temperatures for productive composting.
 Materials are generally windowed into 6-8' tall piles.
 The temperatures are monitored regularly.
 When the temperature of the compostables reaches roughly 160 degrees, the pile is then turned.